 We also meet her other subordinates which are people who survived wars and conflicts.
 There is Lehm, the always calm and collected veteran soldier and mercenary who is very compelling as a character.
 There is also Valmet, a skilled war combatant from Finland who still pursues revenge for her murdered comrades.
 As Koko once stated : "She's her teacher, her friend and more than that".Another member of Koko's team consists of Lutz, who serves at times the role of a comic relief, being shot in the ass several times, however showing superior skill as a sniper.

-The character of Jonah is very interesting to watch as he develops, at the beginning showing a strong loathe of guns and the criminal world, joining Koko's team he finds out things aren't as black and white as he initially had thought.
-And that people like Mao, for example, who have a family and are good-natured persons, but still have to kill because of their job.
+The character of Jonah is very interesting to watch as he develops, at the beginning showing a strong loathe of guns and the criminal world, after joining Koko's team he finds that things aren't as black and white as he initially had thought, people like Mao, for example, who have a family and are good-natured individuals, but still have to kill because of their job.

-However there are problems with the characters as well.
-The portrayl of the characters as being the “good guys” is highly unrealistic, because of the profession they have.
+However, there are problems with the characters as well.
+The portrayal of the characters as being the “good guys” is highly unrealistic, because of the profession they have.
 Seeing a sympathetic law-breaker is acceptable in anime format, though.
-There are also interesting supporting characters but who aren't developed, which is quite a pity.
-I would also had liked to see more of Jonah's experience as a child soldier and how it affected him.
+There are also interesting supporting characters but they aren't developed, which is quite a pity.
+I would also have liked to see more of Jonah's experiences as a child soldier and how they affected him.
 That would have been very interesting for me to watch, but unfortunately, it was totally discarded.